modir/using-laminas-framework-book/version2/docs/doctrine.md

 In line 36, we call the `PostManager::getTagCloud()` that returns array of tags and their frequencies.
 We use this information for rendering the cloud.

-I> Please note that we are now using the `PostManager` service in our controller and have to inject it into I> the constructor.
+> Please note that we are now using the `PostManager` service in our controller and have to inject it into
+> the constructor.
 Do not forget to modify the controller factory to do that.

 ### Rendering Tag Cloud